shravanipagilla/fp-week0/exercise-swagger.md

 - Navigate to `packages/server/api/routes/products.router.js`.
 - Document the existing `'/'` products route in Swagger, and rerun the server.
 - Test out the newly documented route in Swagger UI - fetch the products from the database.

+Look at the `exampleResources` for inspiration and check out the [official Swagger documentation](https://swagger.io/docs/specification/basic-structure/) to learn more.

 <br/>